bioinformatics-core-shared-training/CRUK_CI_RNAseq_course/03-data-structures-part1.md

 One of R's most powerful features is its ability to deal with tabular data - like what you might already have in a spreadsheet or a CSV.
 Let's start by making a toy dataset in your `data/` directory, called `feline-data.csv`:

+Use your text editor to create this file:

 ~~~{.r}
 coat,weight,likes_string